midonet/midonet/specs/2015.03/neutron_translation.md

 ### UPDATE

-If 'provider:network_type' key exists in the network data, and the value is 'LOCAL', update the Neutron network data.
-Neutron disallows updating the 'provider:network_type' field.
+If 'provider:network_type' key exists in the network data, and the value is 'UPLINK', just exit.
+Neutron disallows updating the 'provider:network_type' field, and there is no MidoNet network to update.

 Update the MidoNet network.